uswds/uswds-site/_next/02-introduction.md

 title: Introduction
 subhead: Let’s transform the way we design and deliver digital government with and for the people.
 nav_title: Intro
+description: "In September 2020, the USWDS team brought together researchers, designers, engineers, and policymakers to conduct research across dozens of federal agencies to help support emergency response efforts related to the COVID-19 pandemic."
+meta:
+  og:image: /img/next/og-next-report.png

 permalink: /next/intro/
 slug: "intro"

 chapter: true

 bullet_list_focus:
   - |-